benchristel/sindarin/preface.md

 exercises at the end of each lesson so you can test yourself and practice using the language.

+The course assumes
+no previous experience with foreign languages, although a little knowledge of English grammar won't hurt, and if you *have* studied a foreign language, that's better still.
+At a minimum, you should know terms like [.term noun], [.term verb], [.term first person], and [.term past tense], or be ready to look them up!

 The book is divided into four parts: an introduction, two groups of lessons, and a reference section.